Lattice (group): Lattices in two dimensions: detailed discussion

+Each basis pair {p, q} defines a parallelogram, all with the same area given by the magnitude of the cross product p x q.
+This parallelogram is a fundamental parallelogram of the translation symmetries, i.e. a fundamental domain or primitive cell.

 The fundamental domain of the period lattice.

-The vectors p and q can be represented by complex numbers.
-Up to size and orientation, a pair can be represented by their quotient.
-Expressed geometrically: if two lattice points are 0 and 1, we consider the position of a third lattice point.
-Equivalence in the sense of generating the same lattice is represented by the modular group: $T: z\mapsto z+1$ represents choosing a different third point in the same grid, $S: z\mapsto -1/z$ represents choosing a different side of the triangle as reference side 0–1, which in general implies changing the scaling of the lattice, and rotating it.
-Each "curved triangle" in the image contains for each 2D lattice shape one complex number, the grey area is a canonical representation, corresponding to the classification above, with 0 and 1 two lattice points that are closest to each other; duplication is avoided by including only half of the boundary.
-The rhombic lattices are represented by the points on its boundary, with the hexagonal lattice as vertex, and i for the square lattice.
-The rectangular lattices are at the imaginary axis, and the remaining area represents the parallelogrammatic lattices, with the mirror image of a parallelogram represented by the mirror image in the imaginary axis.
+The basis vectors {p,q} can be represented by complex numbers.
+Up to changing the scaling of the lattice and rotating it, the pair {p,q} can be represented by their complex number quotient: if we fix two standard lattice points 0 and 1 in the complex plane, the lattice shape is determined by the third lattice point z = p/q.
+A change of basis is represented by the modular group $\mathrm{SL}_2(\Z)$, which acts on the complex plane by linear fractional transformations, generated by the two operations $T: z\mapsto z+1$, shifting to a different third point in the same grid, and $S: z\mapsto -1/z$, choosing a different side of the triangle as reference side 0–1.
+The figure shows the action of the modular group acting on the complex plane $\C$ (not to be confused with the lattice translating the real plane $\R^2$).
+Each "curved triangle" in the image is a fundamental domain of the modular group, contain one complex number for each 2D lattice $\Lambda$ up to scaling and rotation.
+The grey area is a standard fundamental domain, corresponding to the canonical representation of $\Lambda$ with 0 and 1 being two lattice points that are closest to each other; duplication is avoided by including only half of the boundary.
+The rhombic lattices are represented by the points on the boundary, with the hexagonal lattice as vertex, and i for the square lattice.
+The rectangular lattices are at the imaginary axis, and the remaining area represents the parallelogram lattices, with the mirror image of a parallelogram represented by the mirror image in the imaginary axis.